 - Those working in clinical settings within the hospital make approximately $34,980.

 - In addition, those working in certain clinical settings may make a higher wage even as a Clinical Medical Assistant, up to the highest percentile of 47,250.

-Medical Assistant Specialist Fulfill a Specific Role or Need That’s More Hands-On in Health Specialties.
+Medical Assistant Specialist Fulfill a Role That is More Hands-On in Health Specialties

 Medical Assistants in this capacity may make a higher wage than their clinical counterparts.
 Wages also increase with experience.
 Thus, those that work in this capacity will likely start out at a lower wage than the industry average and work their way up to the highest 10% or more.

-Explore Your Career Options by Requesting More Information for Medical Assistant Programs Now.
+Explore Your Career Options and Request More Information on Medical Assistant Programs